precice/precice.github.io/pages/community/precice-workshop-organizing.md

 - organizers (if possible)
 - special cases

+Finally, account for a number of travel grants (at least for the invited speaker), if possible.

 ### Set milestones

 Set clear responsible persons for each task, and track progress in a collaborative project board.